Reviews You Can Rely On

 Credit: Abriah Wofford

 The Saturn 2 does have some bright spots here.
-Setup out of the box rivals even some FDM printers, which are inherently simpler in the number of moving parts required.
-The unit arrives nearly ready to go — remove the film from the LCD screen, attach and level the build plate, screw on the resin vat, and plug in the air filter.
+Setup out of the box rivals even some FDM printers; the unit arrives nearly ready to go — remove the film from the LCD screen, attach and level the build plate, screw on the resin vat, and plug in the air filter.
 That's about it.
-Leveling the plate is also easier than average for a resin printer.
-It's not automatic, but the layout and screw access makes it easy to get the right tension on the paper shim between the plate and screen, though you'll need to re-level after every print since you need to remove the plate to remove the prints.
+Leveling the plate is also easier than most resin printers.
+It's not automatic, but the layout and screw access make it easy to get the right tension on the paper shim between the plate and screen.
+Unfortunately, you'll need to re-level after every print since you need to remove the plate to remove the prints.

 Post-processing a typical set of prints on the Elegoo Saturn 2.